AntonLydike/riscemu/libc/README.md

 ## Correctness:

-This library is 100% untested.
-Feel free to report bugs using github issues.
-I'm sure ther are many.
-We are working on testing!
+This library is only lightly tested, so be careful and report bugs when you find them!